Epein5/Fire-Management-System/README.md

 - Set up Firebase
 - Add `ServiceAccountKey.json` for the web (in `backend/app` directory) and mobile application

+### Firebase Resources
+The project requires setting up a "Resources" folder in Firebase with the following structure.
+This contains the total number of Manpower

+      Resources
+          └── Manpower
+            ├── 758510
+            │   ├── name: "Bishnu Shrestha"
+            │   └── photo: "photo_link"
+            ├── 988838
+          └── Vehicles
+            ├── BA7798
+            │   ├── photo: "photolink"
+            ├── BA8838

 ## Static Files
 Create a `static` folder with the following subdirectories: